magnesj/ResInsight/docs/Intersections.md

 The points in the list can be copied to clipboard using **CTRL-C** when keyboard focus is inside the point list.
 A new list of points can be pasted into the point list by using **CTRL-V**.

 ### Azimuth and Dip
 A new **Azimuth and Dip** intersection can be created from the context menu in the 3D view.
-Then, by left-clicking two points on reservoir geometry, a single line is created.
+Then, by left-clicking two points on reservoir geometry, a single line is created between the first point, and the second point projected down to the plane with same z-value as the first point.
 The two points are added to the point list in the **Property Editor**.

 ![]({{ site.baseurl }}/images/IntersectionAzimuthDip.png)